Panrui-Ni/Panrui-Ni.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Viscosity solutions of contact hamilton-jacobi equations with hamiltonians depending periodically on unknown functions"
+title: "Viscosity solutions of contact Hamilton-Jacobi equations with Hamiltonians depending periodically on unknown functions"
 collection: publications
 permalink: /publication/2023-02-paper-title-number-1
 excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'